How to Do Your Makeup When Wearing a Face Mask

 So, do your skincare properly.
 Apply your serum, your daily moisturizer, and your sunscreen on your clean face.
 Apply your eye cream generously.

-It’s going to be more bothersome and magnified when it happens when you’re wearing a mask.
-Because face masks limit the way we express ourselves.
+Face masks limit the way we express ourselves.
 So we rely on our eyes to show emotions and when we smile, we smile intensely.
+This just makes your concealer more prone to creasing.

-It just makes your concealer more prone to creasing.
 And as a result, your fine lines and crow’s feet become more visible.
 That’s why it’s important to pair a lightweight concealer with a good eye cream and make them work as a team.

 Additionally, apply tiny dots of concealer on the cheeks, around the nose, and on any imperfections.
 This evens out the skin tone and covers any redness on the face.
 The idea is not to cover everything but to get an even base with barely-there coverage.

-3. Master the art of brows and lashes.
+3. Master the Art of Brows and Lashes

-4. Get creative with eyeshadow.
+4. Get Creative with Eyeshadow

 Go for a dramatic look using colorful shades and patterns to jazz up your makeup look when wearing a face mask.
 You can use shimmery and creamy eyeshadows to draw attention to the eyes.